CSC-3380-Class-Code/In-Class-Example-SQL-SQLite3/README.md

 If that works, feel free to play around writing queries and seeing the output of the other queries in `Database/ExampleQuesries.sql` file

-If at any point you need to reset the example database, run the command `sqlite3 store.db < TableCreation.sql`